mchadha716/InundationDistrict_DataVisualization/js/README.md

-# Put the JavaScript code you write in this folder
+# JavaScript Files

-We recommend you separate the implementation details for individual visualizations using the [Reusable Charts](https://bost.ocks.org/mike/chart/) framework Mike Bostock advocates.
-Broadly this means implementing visualizations as closures with getter-setter methods.
-This can be further extended to [making updatable charts](https://www.toptal.com/d3-js/towards-reusable-d3-js-charts).
+sea_level_visualization.js contains the code for the Future Sea Level Rise in Boston D3 visualization.

+story_visualizations.js contains the code for the Past High-Tide Flooding, Future High-Tide Flooding and Heavy Precipitation in the Northeast visualizations.
+All three visualizations use the same SVG canvas and are hidden/shown using CSS.